PrefectHQ/prefect/docs/concepts/flows.md

 ## Flows overview

 Flows are like functions.
 They can take inputs, perform work, and return an output.
 In fact, you can turn any function into a Prefect flow by adding the `@flow` decorator.
-When a function becomes a flow, its behavior changes, giving it advantages.
+When a function becomes a flow, its behavior changes, giving it the following advantages:

+- State transitions are reported to the API, allowing observation of flow execution.
+- Input arguments types can be validated.
+- Retries can be performed on failure.
+- Timeouts can be enforced to prevent unintentional, long-running workflows.

 Flows also take advantage of automatic Prefect logging to capture details about [flow runs](#flow-runs) such as run time, task tags, and final state.
-Flows are required for [deployments](/concepts/deployments/) &mdash; every deployment points to a specific flow as the entrypoint of an API-generated flow run.

 All workflows are defined within the context of a flow.
 Flows can include calls to [tasks](/concepts/tasks/) as well as to other flows, which we call ["subflows"](#subflows) in this context.
 Flows may be defined within modules and imported for use as subflows in your flow definitions.

+Flows are required for [deployments](/concepts/deployments/) &mdash; every deployment points to a specific flow as the entrypoint for a flow run.

 !!! warning "Tasks must be called from flows"
     All tasks must be called from within a flow.
 Tasks may not be called from other tasks.